SAGE like Forrest Gump

 Jack Dominitz, a member of our team, did a Markov analysis to determine the expected time that it would take for a random bit stream to generate a Fire Command for one of the missiles.
 He found that it was a little over two minutes and, when such a command was received, the missile would erect and prepare to launch.
 However, unless the missile also received a full set of guidance commands during the launch window of about five minutes, it would automatically abort.
 Fortunately he was able to show that getting a complete set of acceptable guidance commands within this time frame was extremely improbable, so this failure mode did not present a safety threat, though it could be a bit frightening.

 The official name of the first BOMARC model was IM-99A, so I wrote a short classified report about this problem titled "Inadvertent erection of the IM-99A."
 While that title raised a few eyebrows, it was destined to get much more attention than I expected because its prediction came true a couple of weeks after it was published.
 Both phone lines went bad at a site in New Jersey, which caused a missile to suddenly erect, start the launch sequence, and abort.
 Needless to say, that scared hell out of the site staff and a few other people but it was not publicly discussed at the time.

-The Air Force was suitably impressed with our prediction and I was immediately appointed to head a multi-agency task group to fix the problem, which we did.
+The Air Force was suitably impressed with our prediction and I was immediately appointed to head a multi-agency task group to fix the problem and we did.
 The fix was rather easy: just disconnect when both lines are bad.
 With good engineering practice, of course, this kind of problem wouldn't have happened.
 However, the world is an imperfect place.

 Another thing that we neglected to think about was that if a bomber was flying at very low altitude the BOMARC would still dive to blow it up and, as a side effect would blow up any people on the ground below.
 But that was apparently okay with the Air Defense Command since their mission was to destroy bombers, so side effects could be overlooked.